UBCCM/UBC-DEF/CONTRIBUTING.md

 ## Browser Support
 - Any contribution will need to work with the following browsers.
-- We aim to support all below browsers based on browsers usage greater than one per cent (>1%)*
+- We aim to support all below browsers based on browsers usage greater than 1.5%*

 | Operating system | Browser
 |----------------- |----------------------------------------